Funerals and Memorial Services

 There are several options available regarding funeral services.
 These range from where the service is held (Church or Crematorium) to what music (organ or on a CD) that you would prefer.

 Sometimes a family will prefer to have a memorial service in the church at some point after a more private funeral service has taken place.

-Although Jane Sankey, Reader, is very willing to take a funeral service in a local crematorium, you may like to consider the advantages of a church service.
+Although the Vicar, Revd Lorraine Turner, is very willing to take a funeral service in a local crematorium, you may like to consider the advantages of a church service.
 Like the service in a crematorium chapel, a church service is available to everyone, whether or not they or their families are church goers; all are welcomed.
 There is no difference in the cost of a service in a church or crematorium and the advantage of church services is that there are no time constraints.
 This can mean that it is possible to plan a service that may be better suited to your requirements.

-Please contact Jane by e-mail or telephone. (see under Contacts)
+Please contact Lorraine by e-mail or telephone. (see under Contacts)

 If you have chosen a burial or interment of ashes in the churchyard you will be thinking of putting up a memorial such as a headstone.
 Unlike municipal cemeteries, there are rules about the appearance of memorials in Church of England churchyards and it is important that you are aware of these before commissioning a memorial of any sort.
 The regulations are intended to safeguard the appearance of the churchyard for everyone’s use.